Math Calculators

 RND

-By clicking this button, the calculator returns a random number between 0 and 1.
+By clicking this button, the calculator generates and returns a random number between 0 and 1.

 EXP

-The exponent is essential while working with scientific notation.
-An example of scientific notation is 5.23×10⁴.
+The EXP (Exponent) button is essential when working with scientific notation, allowing you to easily handle extremely large or small numbers.
+A common example of scientific notation is 5.23×10⁴.

 Conclusion